Kitware/VTK/Documentation/release/dev/add-per-block-scalar-mapping-with-composite-mapper.md

 3. **ArrayId**: Applicable when arrays are accessed by indices. this integer is an index of the vtkDataArray on the point/cell data.
 4. **ArrayName**: Applicable when arrays are accessed by names.
 5. **FieldDataTupleId**:  this integer is an index of the vtkDataArray on the field data.
+6. **ScalarMode**: Specifies where the scalars come from, either point or cell data.